j0hnVu/IdeapadZ500-HACKINTOSH-EFI/README.md

 - Hibernation: kinda buggy

 Goal:
-- Update to Catalina
+- Updating to Catalina
 - Fixing sleep and hibernation
-- Replace current WIFI card
+- Replacing current WIFI card
 - Probably buying a 500GB SSD cause 128gb is not enough

 If you have any question, feel free to contact me: